benjamincrozat/laravel-boilerplate/README.md

 ### Front end

-I removed the jQuery and Bootstrap stuff, kept [Vue.js](https://vuejs.org/) and [Axios](https://github.com/axios/axios) and added [Tailwind CSS](https://tailwindcss.com/).
+I removed the jQuery and Bootstrap, kept [Vue.js](https://vuejs.org/) and [Axios](https://github.com/axios/axios) and added [Tailwind CSS](https://tailwindcss.com/).
 The [Mix configuration](/webpack.mix.js) can strip all unused styles when compiling for production, which dramatically reduce file size!

 ## Usage